-- Hydraulic calculations shall be performed to ensure that pipe size is adequate for converting PIF5 flows (peak instantaneous flow) at full development of the drainage basin.
-Pipe size tem 1. be adequate for conveying PIF5 at full development of the basin with pipe flow no more than 85% full depth (d/D).
+Hydraulic calculations shall be performed to ensure that pipe size is adequate for convey tem C. PIF5 flows (peak instantaneous flow) at full development of the drainage basin.
+Pipe size sL be adequate for conveying PIF5 at full development of the basin with pipe flow no more than 85% full depth (d/D).
 Capacity shall be based on Manning's Equation with "n" = 0.013.